ASUS ROG Crosshair X670E Hero vs ASUS ROG Strix X670E-I Gaming WiFi

 Pick A wins

-Both boards share the X670E chipset and support the same maximum memory speed, but the Crosshair offers more M.2 slots and PCIe x16 slots for greater expansion and potential performance peripherals.
+Both boards share the X670E chipset and support the same maximum memory speed, but the Crosshair offers more M.2 slots and PCIe x16 slots for greater expansion and potential multi-GPU setups.

 Value for money